 To carry out our obligations arising from any contracts entered into between you and us

-The personal information that you provide to us (including sensitive personal information) will be held on our Applicant Tracking System within Office365.
-Your information will be held for 12 months.
+The personal information that you provide to us (including sensitive personal information) will be held on our secure Applicant Tracking System – Workable.
+This information will be accessible by the Recruitment team, and will be shared with the relevant hiring team.
+Your information will automatically be deleted 18 months after the most recent activity on your application.

 You may request to unsubscribe from any contact with agenda21 at any time.
 If you wish to contact us with respect to this, please email us at firstname.lastname@example.org.